RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ### Radical Transparency <a id="Radical-Transparancy"></a>

 Any part of the orga will be open for the participants.
 There’s no secret man behind the curtain.
-Financial en organisational stuff should be clear to all participants.
-For external people, well We’re probably be judged by them.
+Financial en organisational stuff should be clear to all interested participants.
+For external people, We'll probably be judged by them.
 So fuck it, we’re a yoga club.

 ### Radical Self-responsibility <a id="Radical-Self-responsibility"></a>